-Colorado Springs, CO (Feb 11, 2021)—Summit Wealth Group, an independent financial advisory firm located throughout the country, today announced 3 of its financial advisors have been named to Forbes’ Best-in-State Wealth Advisors list for 2021 in their respective states.
-This list includes Randy Morris, CFP® in Scottsdale, Arizona, Ross Haycock, CFP® in Colorado Springs, CO and Dan Gilbertson, CFP® in Lakewood, CO.
+Colorado Springs, CO (April 8, 2022)—Summit Wealth Group, an independent financial advisory firm located throughout the country, today announced that three of its advisors have been named to Forbes’ Best-in-State Wealth Advisors list for 2022.
+This list includes Randy Morris, CFP® in Scottsdale, Arizona, Ross Haycock, CFP® in Colorado Springs, CO, and Dan Gilbertson, CFP® in Lakewood, CO.

-According to Forbes, the ranking reflects the Best-in-State Wealth Advisors for 2021.
-Recipients were determined based on a number of factors including client retention, industry experience, review of compliance records, firm nominations, and quantitative criteria.
+The ranking reflects the Best-in-State Wealth Advisors for 2022, according to Forbes.
+Recipients were determined based on a number of factors, including client retention, industry experience, review of compliance records, firm nominations, and quantitative criteria.

 About Summit Wealth Group